pipelight/doc.pipelight/guide/why.md

 ## Why another cicd tool ?

-As my projects or all so small.
-I used to test and deploy them with bash/pyhton scripts.
+As my projects were all so small,I used to test and deploy them with bash/pyhton scripts.

-But as it grew, I needed a cool way to automate this job.

-With things like auto-deploy on every push to master (why not ?).
-Maybe background exexcution.
-Verbose and colorful Logs (with size limit!).
-No mandatory gui but a simple cli.
-Compatibility with all my existing tools.

-And at least but not last a tiny package size.
+But i needed automation and verbose logs.

-I know there is a lot of CICD tools but i'm affraid of either the install process or the documentation.
+I know there is a lot of existing CICD tools but i'm affraid of either the install process or the documentation.

-So I came up with this.
+So I came up with a "Custom Command Line Wrapper"

 ## What it is

-It's a tool to deploy sites online... at least I wish it was.
+It's a tool to execute routines.
+Like deploying your site online, executing tests...

-But it's just a bash command wrapper written in Typescript.
+Basically it's just a glue between all your preexisting tools.

 ## What it does

 It takes "bash" commands.
 And triggers it when you demand it.

-You basically execute "routines"

 ## Who is it for